AdobeDocs/commerce-frontend-core/src/pages/guide/css/index.md

 ---
-group: frontend-developer-guide
-title: Cascading style sheets (CSS)
+title: Cascading Style Sheets (CSS) | Commerce Frontend Development
-functional_areas:
-  - Frontend
+description:
 ---

-## Overview
+# Cascading style sheets (CSS)

 The application incorporates [Less](http://lesscss.org/), a CSS pre-processor that simplifies the management of complex CSS files.
 To define styles of a store, you can use both - CSS and Less stylesheets.